-This class comprises items of a material nature that are units for documentation and have physical boundaries that separate them completely in an objective way from other objects.
+Scope note: This class comprises items of a material nature that are units for documentation and have

 The class also includes all aggregates of objects made for functional purposes of whatever kind, independent of physical coherence, such as a set of chessmen.
 Typically, instances of E19 Physical Object can be moved (if not too heavy).